ojwb/survex/doc/walls.rst

   values of -61 and 61 in Walls) are supported with datum WGS84, but we do not have any real data to test this support with.

+- Walls gives an error if an unprefixed station name is more than 8 characters long, but Survex allows longer names in Walls data.

+- Walls documents `The total length of the three prefix components combined, including any embedded colon separators, is 127 characters` but Survex does not enforce any limit.

 - In the option ``UNITS=`` the documentation says `CASE = Upper / Lower / Mixed` but it seems actually any string is allowed and if it starts with a letter other than ``U`` or ``L`` then it's treated as ``Mixed``.